orgads/docker-linux-mingw/README.md

 # docker-linux-mingw
-Ubuntu based image containing GCC10 MinGW built with MXE.
+Debian based image containing GCC11 MinGW built with MXE.

 To use the container defined by this repository: